GymUp Docs

 Every tool declares MCP standard annotations (spec 2025-06-18) so your client can prompt for confirmation, throttle, or filter:

-• destructiveHinttrue for update_program, modify_program_day, update_memory, delete_program, delete_activity_log, delete_memory.
+• destructiveHinttrue for update_program, delete_program, delete_activity_log, delete_memory, revert_session_patch.
 Hosts that gate destructive calls (e.g. Claude Desktop's "Allow once / Always allow" prompt) will surface a confirmation for these.

-• openWorldHinttrue only for ask_coach and generate_smart_program (LLM calls).
+• openWorldHinttrue only for generate_smart_program (LLM call).
 Everything else operates on the athlete's own data.

-• idempotentHinttrue for reads, replaces, deletes, upserts (save_athlete_profile), log writes (log_strength_activity, log_cardio_activity), and set_exercise_done. false for commit_program_draft, save_user_program, save_memory (each call creates a distinct row).
+• idempotentHinttrue for reads, replaces, deletes, upserts (save_athlete_profile, save_constraint, patch_session_exercise), log_activity, in-place edits (patch_program_exercise, reschedule_program), and set_exercise_done. false for commit_program_draft, prepare_user_program, save_memory (each call creates a distinct row).